-It can be an exciting but also a daunting time for parents when their son or daughter starts their military career.
-Some settle quickly and when you know this you can relax knowing they are enjoying their new life.
+It can be an exciting but daunting time for parents when their son or daughter starts a military career.
+Some settle in quickly and once they have, you can relax knowing that they are enjoying their new life.

-Others may not adjust so well and you may be concerned that they are not making friends, enjoying the experience.
-It can be very hard for parents to know that their child is unhappy and to feel powerless unlable to help.
+Others may not adjust so well and you may be concerned that they aren't making friends, settling in or enjoying the experience.
+We understand that it can be very hard for a parent to know that their child is unhappy and some might feel powerless or unable to help.

 - The Guardroom.